Adaptive Prompt Elicitation for Text-to-Image Generation: Related Work

 Early research established foundational principles for prompt design.
 Liu et al.~\cite{liu2022Design} provided comprehensive guidelines on prompt keywords and model hyperparameters, while Oppenlaender~\cite{oppenlaender2024Taxonomy} systematically categorized prompt modifiers through an ethnographic study, identifying six key types: subject terms, style modifiers, image prompts, quality boosters, repeating terms, and magic terms.
 These guidelines consistently suggest that more detailed and specific prompts tend to produce higher-quality images.

 Complementing this line of work, automatic prompt optimization techniques have been proposed to help users write effective prompts without extensive learning.
 A prominent approach involves training specialized language models as prompt optimizers.
 Promptist~\cite{hao2023Optimizing} and BeautifulPrompt~\cite{cao2023BeautifulPrompt} combine supervised learning on curated preference data with reinforcement learning from AI feedback to improve semantic alignment and aesthetic quality.
-Prompt Expansion~\cite{datta2024Prompt} focuses on enriching prompts with specialized keywords and additional details to enhance the aesthetic quality and diversity of generated images.
-More recently, large language models have been explored as black-box prompt optimizers~\cite{liu2024Language, he2025automated, oscar2024improving}, leveraging their natural language understanding capabilities to refine user inputs.
+Prompt Expansion~\cite{datta2024Prompt} and UF-FGTG~\cite{hei2024UserFriendly} train deep generative models to transform input prompts into high-quality, detailed descriptions using large-scale prompt expansion datasets, thereby enhancing the aesthetic quality and diversity of generated images.
+More recently, large language models have been explored as black-box prompt optimizers~\cite{liu2024Language, he2025automated, oscar2024improving, chen2024Tailored}, leveraging their natural language understanding capabilities to refine user inputs.

 While manual prompt design offers more precise control and user agency, it suffers from steep learning curves and strong model-specific knowledge requirements, limiting scalability across users and use cases \cite{han2025Understanding, mahdavigoloujeh2024It}.
 Automatic prompt optimization reduces the need for user expertise but often overlooks the fundamental challenge of enabling users to express their intentions precisely, as well as the personalized and nuanced nature of user preferences \cite{mahdavigoloujeh2024It, hahn2025Proactive, wang2025Twin}.